-In the centre, Salisbury pushed, pushed, pushed!
-Darcy’s Men-at Arms were on their last legs ….
+In the centre, Salisbury pushed, pushed, pushed! against Darcy’s Men-at Arms, who were on their last legs ….
 Just one more push!

 On the right, Bourchier was likewise pressing his opponent, who had formed what surely must be a last stand against the pike.
-If the Yorkists can roll up the right and collapse the centre, then victory surely cannot be far away ……. but where the hell is Trebian?
-Is there some treachery yet to reveal it’s hand?
+If the Yorkists could roll up the right and collapse the centre, then victory surely could not be far away ……. "but where the hell is Trebian"? was there some treachery yet to reveal it’s hand?

 The Lancastrians waver.

-Losses amongst Darcy’s army mount [forcing the army to take its first Army Break Test - which sees another archer unit rout].
+Losses amongst Darcy’s army mounted [forcing the army to take its first Army Break Test - which saw another archer unit rout].

 In the centre, his Men-at-Arms finally broke and Darcy made a lucky escape to a neighbouring contingent of bill, belonging to Sir.
-John Flory, who he ordered to pull back.
+John Flory, whom he ordered to pull back.

 |Somerset's men attack across the lane through hedges|

-It is only on the Lancastrian right where any gains are being made.
-Somerset’s Men-at-Arms are engaged in fighting amongst the hedges of Long Lane, while Sir.
+It was only on the Lancastrian right where any gains were being made.
+Somerset’s Men-at-Arms were engaged in fighting amongst the hedges of Long Lane, while Sir.
 Giles Staverton took the right wing onto the offensive to assist Somerset.
 This all rather looked too little too late.

 What! - the Yorkists waver!